moosemoose22/Timeline/regions.md

 We sorted it by population in LibreOfficeCalc.
 I then grabbed cities with a population of over 10000 and saved it as [rawdata/insee/HIST_POP_COM_RP13_10000.csv](rawdata/insee/HIST_POP_COM_RP13_10000.csv).
 We then got lat/long data from google for the extra cities by running and [rawdata/insee/getDataGoogle.py](rawdata/insee/getDataGoogle.py).
 The result was saved as [rawdata/insee/outputNewFranceInseeWithLatLng.csv](rawdata/insee/outputNewFranceInseeWithLatLng.csv).
+Please note that the google geocoding API seems not to have admin3 data for cities in France. gadm does have this data.
+This is why when you hover over a city in France, there's no admin3 data.
+When you hover over an admin3 region, you see then name.

 For Spain, we got [rawdata/ine/outputSpainIneOver1000.csv](rawdata/ine/outputSpainIneOver1000.csv) from http://www.ine.es/nomen2/changeLanguage.do?target=index&language=1.
 The cities originally had numbers attached to them.
 You can remove them by running [rawdata/ine/getSpainIne.py](rawdata/ine/getSpainIne.py).